SoftSimu/CellSim3D/documentation.md

 + "Apo_ratio": Probability of apoptosis for each individual cell
 + "squeeze_rate": rate of shrinkage of a cell in apoptosis (replaces growth rate)
 + "apoptosis_Vol": Cells are removed from the system after reaching this threshold volume

+### Polarity
++ "Polarity": Not successful yet, CellStressTensor needs to be calculated using a new algorithm.

 ### Boundary
 + "shear_rate": shear rate for Lees Edwards boundary condition (LEbc), #Vshift = shear_rate*boxMax.x ?